New U.S. census turmoil as Trump again pursues citizenship question

 “Another day, another attempt to sow chaos and confusion,” New York’s Democratic Attorney General Letitia James, who is involved in the legal challenge, said.
 “The Supreme Court of the United States has spoken, and Trump’s own Commerce Department has spoken.
 It’s time to move forward to ensure every person in the country is counted.”

-Trump’s hardline policies on immigration have been a key element of his presidency and 2020 re-election campaign.

-But Ross, a key figure in the controversy, said in a statement on Tuesday, “The Census Bureau has started the process of printing the decennial questionnaires without the question.”
+Ross, a key figure in the controversy, had said in a statement on Tuesday, “The Census Bureau has started the process of printing the decennial questionnaires without the question.”
+A Justice Department lawyer told Hazel that this printing in fact was continuing.

-White House and Commerce Department officials had no immediate comment on Trump’s tweet.

-The Justice Department on Tuesday told Hazel, presiding over an ongoing court battle over the citizenship question, that the administration had made a final decision not to proceed, according to two lawyers involved in the litigation.

 Trump’s administration had told the courts that its rationale for adding the question was to better enforce a law that protects the voting rights of racial minorities.
 Critics called that rationale a pretext for partisan motives.

-Although the Supreme Court left open the possibility of the administration adding the question in the future, there was little time left for officials to come up with a new rationale.
-The administration had said in court filings that it needed to finalize the details of the questionnaire by the end of June.
+The Supreme Court’s ruling had left open the possibility of Trump adding the question in the future with a new rationale, an outcome that seemed unlikely because administration officials had said in court filings that they needed to finalize the details of the census questionnaire by the end of June.

 The census is used to allot seats in the U.S. House and distribute some $800 billion in federal funds.
 Opponents have said a citizenship question would instill fear in immigrant households that the information would be shared with law enforcement, deterring them from taking part.